- Booster Gold

 B. 8.
 Where can copies of the original texts be obtained?

-Granted, most of Booster Gold's adventures are well out of print, having never been re-published (though this is starting to change with his growing popularity resulting from the success of 52), but most of his comics are easily available from specialty shops.
+When Boosterrific.com debuted, most of Booster Gold's adventures are well out of print, and back issues were only available via comics specality shops.
+However, in years since, with the rise in Booster's profile and the growing popularity of digital comics, most have now been reprinted.
+Physical reprint collections, such are included in the Boosterrific database.
 As a fan of comic books, I encourage anyone interested in any aspect or genre of the medium to locate a retailer or reseller to further their hobby.

 B. 9.
 How did you calculate the Near Mint values shown for comic books?

 Most values were taken as listed from the Overstreet Comic Book Price Guide.
-I do not purchase a new guide every year, so some prices may be slightly outdated.
+I do not purchase a new guide every year, so some prices may be outdated.
+In the case of "hot" books, as Booster Gold, Volume 1, #1 becamse immediately after it was announced he was being considered for a television series or movie, I have updated in accordance with a review of online resources such as mycomicshop.com and comicspriceguide.com.

 B. 10.
 How do you determine your ratings for comic books?